stimulsoft/Samples-Dashboards.PHP/README.md

 # PHP and JavaScript samples for Stimulsoft Dashboards.PHP

-#### This repository contains the source code of the examples of usage Stimulsoft Dashboards.PHP analytics tool in the PHP applications, using HTML/PHP code and JavaScript components.
-The embedded dashboard components is fully compatible with PHP 5, PHP 7, and PHP 8 versions.
-Deployment is supported both with PHP and with JavaScript code.
+#### This repository contains examples of integrating the Stimulsoft Dashboards.PHP analytics tool into PHP applications, using a set of PHP classes and functions that allow you to easily add a JavaScript report generator to PHP applications.
+The reporting components are fully compatible with PHP 5, PHP 7, and PHP 8 versions.
+The integration supports PHP and JavaScript code.

 ## Overview
-This repository has website project with a set of examples, each is in a separate .php file:
+This repository contains a PHP project ready to run.
+The 'index.php' file contains links to examples, each of which is located in a separate .php file:
 * [Changing the Designer Theme](https://github.com/stimulsoft/Samples-Dashboards.PHP/blob/main/Changing%20the%20Designer%20Theme.php)
 * [Editing a Dashboard in the Designer](https://github.com/stimulsoft/Samples-Dashboards.PHP/blob/main/Editing%20a%20Dashboard%20in%20the%20Designer.php)
 * [Editing a Dashboard in the Designer using JavaScript](https://github.com/stimulsoft/Samples-Dashboards.PHP/blob/main/Editing%20a%20Dashboard%20in%20the%20Designer%20using%20JavaScript.php)